-Imagine creating a new kind of playground for kids.
-Now imagine putting imagination at the heart of it… then creating a place filled with interactive activities to help you set your imagination free.
+Imagine creating a new kind of playground for kids: put imagination at the heart of it, and fill it with interactive activities to help you set your imagination free.
 That, in a nutshell, is what the Institute of Imagination does.

 Formerly the London Fire Brigade headquarters, the new Imagination Lab—also home to the pop-up London Fire Brigade Museum (complete with fireman’s pole)—officially opened on Saturday 11th February with the first large-scale ‘lab live’ family festival event, called ‘recode’, and we were among 600 or so people who were there.

 As a mum to two six-year-olds, I’ve been following the progress of the Institute of Imagination for a few years.
 I’ve been impressed and inspired by its annual Mini Maker Faires, held at Oxo Tower Wharf on London’s South Bank for two years, and it’s great to see those pop-ups become something more permanent.

 The new venue, no longer out in the elements, means there’s no risk of rain and there’s more space.
 Another change is the introduction of a fee (the previous pop-ups were free) but at a reasonable price—£28 for a family of four is a good deal for a jam-packed day out.
 Open 10am to 5pm, you could easily spend the whole day here.